-Figure 5.
-Cyperus papyrus and Cyperus dives are favoured host plants for eldana.

-Sesamia borer - 'top grub' (Sesamia calamistis)\

-Identification

-This borer is the larval stage of an inconspicuous moth (Figure 6).
-It is widespread in the sugar industry, including the high-altitude areas.
-Although much the same size as eldana, this borer is pinkish, is far less lively, does not move backwards and is not an active silk spinner.
+Cyperus papyrus and Cyperus dives are favoured host plants for Eldana.
+Sesamia borer - 'top grub' (Sesamia calamistis) Identification This borer is the larval stage of an inconspicuous moth.
+It is widespread in the sugar industry, including the high altitude areas.
+Although much the same size as Eldana, this borer is pinkish in colour, is far less lively, does not move backwards and is not an active silk spinner.
 It occurs in most cane fields, but is seldom of importance.

-Figure 6.
-The moth and larva of Sesamia calamistis (not to scale).

-Biology

-The biology is much the same as that of eldana, but sesamia does not spin a cocoon.
-It is attacked by parasites, which is probably why populations seldom increase with cane age.
-It has several wild host plants and also infests maize.
+Biology The biology is much the same as that of Eldana, but Sesamia does not spin a cocoon.
+It is attacked by

-Damage

-The damage caused by sesamia borer is similar to that caused by eldana, but younger tissue is attacked (often young plant or ratoon cane) and damage is less severe.
+Figure 4.
+The moth and larva of Sesamia calamistis (not to scale). parasites, which is probably why populations seldom increase with cane age.
+It has a number of wild host plants and also infests maize.
+Damage The damage caused by Sesamia borer is similar to that caused by Eldana, but younger tissue is attacked (often young plant or ratoon cane) and damage is less severe.
 It is probably most noticeable in very young cane where, as 'top grub', it causes 'dead hearts'.
 This results in the death of early tillers, which are usually satisfactorily replaced by new growth.
 Sesamia damage is often associated with a strong, offensive odour when shoots are sliced open.
-Copious frass such as that produced by eldana is not characteristic of sesamia, which feeds far less voraciously.
-A secondary reddening of the stalk tissue may occur following sesamia damage.

-During the 1992 drought, on the North Coast and in Zululand, levels of sesamia were higher than previously recorded.
-Such outbreaks may lead, indirectly, to a subsequent high level of eldana activity, and early harvest of this cane should be carried out.
+Copious frass such as that produced by Eldana is not characteristic of Sesamia, which feeds far less voraciously.
+A secondary reddening of the stalk tissue, caused by the red rot fungus, may occur following Sesamia damage.
+During the 1992 drought, on the North Coast and in Zululand, levels of Sesamia were higher than previously recorded.
+Such outbreaks may lead, indirectly, to a subsequent high level of Eldana activity, and early harvest of this cane should be carried out.
+Control Natural control by parasites prevents serious outbreaks of Sesamia, and applied control measures have rarely been necessary.

-Control

-Natural control by parasites prevents serious outbreaks of sesamia, and applied control measures have rarely been necessary.
 The use of insecticides is not recommended.

-Chilo borer (Chilo sacchariphagus)\

-Chilo sacchariphagus is a serious pest of sugarcane in the Far East, Mauritius and Madagascar.
-Most recently it has been recovered from sugarcane in Mozambique but has yet to be recovered from cane in South Africa and eSwatini.
+Chilo borer (Chilo sacchariphagus) Chilo sacchariphagus is a serious pest of sugarcane in the far East and, more locally, in Mauritius and Madagascar.
+Most recently it has been recovered from sugarcane in Mozambique, but has yet to be recovered from cane in South Africa and Swaziland.
+Identification Like most moth borers of sugarcane, the moth is a drab khaki colour.

-Identification

-Like most moth borers of sugarcane, the moth is a drab khaki colour.
 The larvae are pale in colour, with distinctive brown patches along the upper surface of the body.
-This borer shares these features with another common borer, Chilo partellus, which is a serious pest of maize and can be found in sugarcane.
+This borer shares these features with another fairly common borer, Chilo partellus, which is a serious pest of maize.
 They are difficult to tell apart by casual visual inspection.
-Any suspicious borers should therefore be forwarded to SASRI via local Extension or Biosecurity.
-A Biosecurity poster has been produced (Figure 8).
+Any suspicious borer should therefore be forwarded to SASEX via the local Extension Officer.
+An identification chart has been produced (Figure 6).
 These are obtainable in English/Portuguese and Afrikaans/Zulu.
+Biology Eggs are laid on the green leaves of sugarcane and hatch within days.
+Larvae move to the whorl of the plant and bore into the young leaves.
+This results in the young growing leaves showing the characteristic 'shothole' effect as they expand and grow.
+Larvae bore into the stalks and feed mainly on the upper internodes of stalks.
+Pupation takes place in the stalk.
+The entire life cycle, egg-to-egg, is between 60 and 70 days.
+Control Where Chilo is a pest, biological control is considered to be sufficiently effective.
+Other practices such as varietal resistance have also been shown to be effective.

-Figure 7.
+Figure 5.
 Larva and moth of the sugarcane borer Chilo sacchariphagus (not to scale).